 - Locally based businesses

-Thus, every halal investor can focus on areas such as innovative technology, renewable energy, and healthcare.
-There are many investment ideas that fall into these broad areas.
+Thus, every halal investor can focus on innovative technology, renewable energy, and healthcare.
+Many investment ideas fall into these broad areas.

 Halal Investments for FY2021-FY2022